akiva-capital-holdings/pairwyse-dsl/demo/Pairwyse_C2C_workshop.md

             ))
         );

-        /* Constitution:  A record of negative votes will be registered will be registered before the deadline */ _setVoteParameters(
+        /* Constitution:  A record of negative votes will be registered before the deadline */ _setVoteParameters(
             vote_bylaw_id_3, // RECORD ID
             _voting_conditon, // CONDITIONS